These guides are AI-generated educational summaries — not legal or medical advice.

 Not distinguishing between weight-bearing and non-weight-bearing ROM if they differ

-Why: Per Correia v.
+Per Correia v.
 McDonald, both must be tested.
 Weight-bearing ROM is often more limited and reflects true functional impairment.
 If you do not distinguish, the better non-weight-bearing measurement may be used alone.

-Do this instead: If walking or standing increases your pain and limitation, say explicitly: 'My knee is much more limited when I am on my feet bearing weight compared to when I am seated or lying down.'
+Instead: If walking or standing increases your pain and limitation, say explicitly: 'My knee is much more limited when I am on my feet bearing weight compared to when I am seated or lying down.'

 Impact: Can affect rating by one full level (e.g., 10% to 20%) if weight-bearing ROM is meaningfully worse